sofa-framework/Optimus/ReadMe.md

 -   Compliant with SOFA API for animation loops.

 -   Calls filter to perform the assimilation in each step.

+-	Issues special events: PredictionEndEvent after calling the prediction step of the filter, and CorrectionEndEvent after calling the correction step of the filter.
 \medskip

 `StochasticStateWrapper`